netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 - For Gateway 2, the default password is **the last 5 characters** of the **password** shown on the label behind the Gateway door.
 The label will show a QR code, part number, serial number, and a password.
 - For Gateway 1, the default password is the **last 5 characters** of the **serial number** shown on the label behind the Gateway door.
 NOTE: Tesla recently changed requirements for this password, so if you have a Gateway 1 and cannot log in, see the section below.
 - If you ever changed the password in the past, you will need to use it instead of the default password.
 - If all else fails, try resetting the password.
-See the section above for opening the Gateway web address and follow the Forgot Password link.
+See the sections below.

 #### Gateway 1 Password Reset Requirement